Are COVID hospitalizations high where you live? Look up your hospital

 Editor's note: The final update to this page was on August 22, 2022.

 With COVID cases still high in the U.S., many hospitals across the country remain under strain.
-The federal government regularly releases detailed hospital-level data which reveal the toll the pandemic is taking on health care facilities.
-These data show how many inpatient and ICU beds are in use on a weekly basis — and what portion of them are occupied by COVID-19 patients.
+The federal government regularly releases detailed hospital-level data which show how many inpatient and ICU beds are in use on a weekly basis — and what portion of them are occupied by COVID-19 patients.

 Using an analysis from the University of Minnesota's COVID-19 Hospitalization Tracking Project, NPR has created a tool that allows you to see how your local hospital and your county overall are faring.

 Look up the hospitals where you live to find out how many beds are filled with COVID-19 patients, and the average for hospitals in your county.

 The ratio of COVID-19 hospitalizations to total beds gives a picture of how much strain a hospital is under.